 Farrell declined to comment on specific firms that have pulled the plug on Vanguard products.

 To be sure, Merrill and Morgan Stanley continue to permit sales of Vanguard-managed exchange-traded funds, which many brokers who trade on clients’ behalf prefer because of their intraday liquidity (while funds are priced once a day after the market closes).
 ETFs represented 31% of the money flowing into all Vanguard funds last year.

-“I don’t think they’re going to shed a tear,” Wiener said about Vanguard’s response to the wirehouses, noting that much of its third-party distribution comes through independent investment advisors, including his own firm.
+“I don’t think they’re going to shed a tear,” he said, noting that much of Vanguard’s third-party distribution comes through independent investment advisors.
 “They don’t need distribution through brokerage houses, and they’re still going to get assets through their ETFs.”

 —Jed Horowitz contributed to this story.